Frequently Asked Questions

 Yes.
 The Court has appointed Milberg Coleman Bryson Phillips Grossman, PLLC as Lead Counsel for the CDK Settlement Class and Bellavia Blatt, P.C., Gustafson Gluek PLLC, Robbins Geller Rudman & Dowd LLP and Clifford Law Offices, P.C. as Class Counsel.
 If you wish to remain a member of the CDK Settlement Class, you do not need to hire your own lawyer because Class Counsel is working on your behalf.
 See Question 25 for specific contact information for Class Counsel.
 You will not be charged for contacting Class Counsel.
 However, if you wish to pursue your own case against CDK separate from this one, or if you exclude yourself from the CDK Settlement Class, these firms will no longer represent you.
 You will need to hire your own lawyer if you wish to pursue your own lawsuit against CDK.

-Class Counsel will ask the Court for (1) attorneys’ fees, based on their services in this litigation, not to exceed 33.3% of the Settlement Funds plus (2) Litigation Expenses (including expert fees and deposition costs) not to exceed $7.5 million; and (3) service awards of up to $10,000 for each of the twenty-three (23) Class Representatives in this case.
-Any payment to the attorneys and Class Representatives will be subject to Court approval, and the Court may award less than the requested amount.
-Of the total Litigation Expenses and service awards to Class Representatives, 5% will be paid from the Reynolds Settlement, and 95% will be paid from the CDK Settlement.
-When the Fee and Expense Application is filed on November 27, 2024, a copy will be available on this website.
+At the February 25, 2025 Fairness Hearing, the Court approved (1) attorneys’ fees, equal to 33% of the combined $100 million CDK Settlement Fund and $29.25 million Reynolds Settlement Fund, together with a proportional share of interest earned on such funds through the date of payment to Dealership Class Lead Counsel; (2) Litigation Expenses totaling $7,192,133.86; and (3) service awards of $10,000 for each of the twenty-three (23) Class Representatives in this case.
+Of the total Litigation Expenses and service awards to Class Representatives, 5% was paid from the Reynolds Settlement, and 95% was paid from the CDK Settlement.
 You will not be responsible for paying Class Counsel directly.
 Dealership Class Counsel may also seek reimbursement of additional limited expenses related to this Settlement and settlement administration.
 Notwithstanding the foregoing, CDK is not liable for any amount above the $100 million plus up to $250,000 for notice and administration costs as described above.

 Back To Top